loayezzat/CppND-Capstone-Snake-Game/README.md

 In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

+## Code Structure
+The code is composed of 4 main classes Game, Snake, Renderer, Obstacle, Controller.
+The main file inistanciate Game,Renderer,Controller objects , then we pass the last three to the Game::Run method.
+The Game class has a Obstacle object.

+## New Features
+The Game now has four different levels, when you move to the next level you meet different obstacles and the gameplay becomes harder.

+## Rubric
+The project meets the following rubric points:
+* Loops, Functions, I/O
+  * The project demonstrates an understanding of C++ functions and control structures.
+* Object Oriented Programming
+  * The project uses Object Oriented Programming techniques.
+  * Classes use appropriate access specifiers for class members.
+  * Class constructors utilize member initialization lists.
+  * Classes abstract implementation details from their interfaces.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)